 3. the differences in terms of physical phenomena considered in the model.

 A diagram showing the main steps of AT&D modelling within the context of risk assessment is presented in Figure 1.
+This figure shows the most important topic to be considered in a harmonization process, with the three points of view mentioned in section 1.2, the model, left and right on the figure, input data, in green in the centre, and user, who will run the model and make the choices.
+In the subsequent section of this chapter and in the following chapter, each element depicted in the figure will be comprehensively explained, outlining its potential impact on dispersion outcomes.

 Figure 1.
 Main stages to simulate atmospheric dispersion of an accidental release (toxic or flammable release) on an industrial site for regulatory studies and emergency management.